spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

 ### Scheduled

-A schedule can be set for each type of scan at the time of depoying the cluster initially.
+A schedule can be set for each type of scan at the time of deploying the cluster initially.
 The schedule can also be (re)set at a later point.

 ### Schedule Options Available

-* Custom your compliance scan for exact month,day,hour and minute of user choice
+* Custom your compliance scan for an exact month,day,hour and minute of user choice
 * Every week on Sunday at midnight
 * Every two weeks at midnight
 * Every month on the 1st at midnight